Daniel-Liu-c0deb0t/Java-Machine-Learning/README.md

 You can find the full source file [here](https://github.com/Daniel-Liu-c0deb0t/Java-Machine-Learning/blob/master/src/tests/LinearGraph.java).
 Note that the `t` method is just a convenience method to create 1D tensors.
 This code will produce a window with the points and the line formed by the weight/bias graphed:
 ![linear regression graph](https://github.com/Daniel-Liu-c0deb0t/Java-Machine-Learning/blob/master/nn_linear_regression.png)

-On a slightly different set of data (y = 5x instead of y = 5x + 3, no noise, and no bias), the error with respect to the weight can be graphed:
+On a slightly different set of data (y = 5x instead of y = 5x + 3, no noise, and no bias), the loss/error with respect to the weight can be graphed:
-![error wrt weight graph](https://github.com/Daniel-Liu-c0deb0t/Java-Machine-Learning/blob/master/error_graph_squared.png)
+![error wrt weight graph](https://github.com/Daniel-Liu-c0deb0t/Java-Machine-Learning/blob/master/error_graph_squared.png) The green dots represent weights that the training algorithm "visited" throughout training.
+The quadratic shape of the graph is due to the squared loss function.
+Note that it converges to the minimum, where the loss is the lowest, and that minimum is centered on x = 5, which is the slope of the linear function that we want to learn.

 The training code for MNIST with 3 fully connected layers can be found [here](https://github.com/Daniel-Liu-c0deb0t/Java-Machine-Learning/blob/master/src/tests/TrainMNISTFullyConnected.java).